Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 391 - Programming System and Tools/L2_Shell IO and Pipes.md

 Question: what is difference between grep "a" letters.txt and cat letters.txt | grep "a"

-- There is a no differnece in the result, but the process is difference: grep opens a file and read its content and highlight the "searchword", so using a pipe for the grep, you are essentially getting a stdin for the grep and the grep reads inputs that are presented and not opening any file
+- There is a no difference in the result, but the process is difference: grep opens a file and read its content and highlight the "searchword", so using a pipe for the grep, you are essentially getting a stdin for the grep and the grep reads inputs that are presented and not opening any file

 ## Pipes
 - unlike IO redirection, command < file/ command > file, we use command | command
 - ex.  grep "berry" fruits.txt | wc -l
-    - this would get us the word count of thethe items containing 'berry'
+    - this would get us the word count of the items containing 'berry'
 note: it's common to have the second pipe command overwrite the first one; to use pipe, you always need a standard input
 ```
 grep "a" berries.txt | grep "e" berries.txt // nope, this only give us items with e in berries, which is all

-grep "a" berries.txt | grep "e" // yes, becuase our grep 'e' receive standard input from the first one; so we filtered out berries items with a and e letter
+grep "a" berries.txt | grep "e" // yes, because our grep 'e' receive standard input from the first one; so we filtered out berries items with a and e letter
 ```
 - if you used > in the case of grep "e", it is to say taht you'r asking the output of grep "a" berries.txt to write a file named grep and "e"

-Say, we want to count berries but we know that there are defintely duplicates, what do we do
+Say, we want to count berries but we know that there are definitely duplicates, what do we do
 ```
 sort berrties.txt |uniq| wc -l // use uniq command
 ```
 ## Input and Output Redirection
 **Standard Streams**
 - stdin (input), stdout (output), stderr (error)
-    - the java correspondance: System.in, System.out, System.err
+    - the java correspondence: System.in, System.out, System.err

 stdin -> Process(a program s.a ls, cd, or grep) -> stdout, stderr